Cray-HPE/docs-csm/001-GUIDES.md

 The NCNs should be locked to prevent accidental firmware upgrades with FAS or power down operations and reset operations with CAPMC.

 * Why?
-* When To Lock Management/NCN Nodes
+* When To Lock Management NCNs
-* When To Unlock Management/NCN Nodes
+* When To Unlock Management NCNs
 * Locked Behavior
 * How To Lock Management NCNs
 * How To Unlock Management NCNs